-The Council is considering approval of \$3.1M in planning and implementation funds as FPL Category 1 for the Gulf Coast Conservation Reserve Program (GCCRP).
-The program is proposed to be implemented over the course of 4 years in coastal Florida, Alabama, and Mississippi (Figure 25).
-The U.S. Department of Agriculture (USDA), through the Natural Resources Conservation Service (NRCS), is the sponsor of this proposed program.
+The Council has approved \$3.1M in planning and implementation funds as FPL Category 1 for the Gulf Coast Conservation Reserve Program (GCCRP).
+The program will be implemented over the course of 4 years in coastal Florida, Alabama, and Mississippi (Figure 25).
+The U.S. Department of Agriculture (USDA), through the Natural Resources Conservation Service (NRCS), is the sponsor of this program.

 This program was established through the Initial FPL in December 2015.
 USDA is currently implementing the program throughout the Gulf for the purpose of protecting and restoring critical wildlife habitat and improving water quality through the development of wildlife habitat, conservation, and forest management plans.
-If approved, FPL 3b would provide additional funds for work in Florida, Alabama, and Mississippi.
-Conservation practices and restoration activities would be implemented to address the resource concerns identified in the planning phase.
-GCCRP activities would allow for conservation planning on private lands including, but not limited to, ecosystem restoration by conducting soil and water conservation for the benefit of water quality to priority bays and estuaries.
+FPL 3b will provide additional funds for work in Florida, Alabama, and Mississippi.
+Conservation practices and restoration activities will be implemented to address the resource concerns identified in the planning phase.
+GCCRP activities will allow for conservation planning on private lands including, but not limited to, ecosystem restoration by conducting soil and water conservation for the benefit of water quality to priority bays and estuaries.

 The primary Comprehensive Plan goal of this program is to restore water quality and quantity (Figure 26).
 Nutrient pollution adversely impacts water quality and poses a significant threat to localized watersheds across the entire Gulf Coast.
 Fertilizers and manures are used to supplement the natural supplies for optimum crop growth.
-When nutrients are used correctly they are very beneficial, but when they are used in the wrong place at the wrong time, they become pollutants.
+When nutrients are used correctly, they are very beneficial, but when they are used in the wrong place at the wrong time, they become pollutants.
 Both groundwater and surface water are very vulnerable to pollution.
 Excessive nutrient enrichment, or eutrophication, of Gulf Coast estuaries and their watersheds is a chronic threat that can lead to hypoxia, harmful algal blooms, habitat losses, and fish kills.

-This program would serve to assist willing private landowners with implementing conservation measures to improve water and wildlife habitat conditions.
-The selected measures would be conducted with the landowner's conservation goals in mind, enabling greater ownership in conservation and management activities that affect water quality and wildlife habitat conditions within the Gulf coast region.
-Outcomes would include direct improvements in water quality, wetland and upland wildlife habitat, and forest health.
+This program will serve to assist willing private landowners with implementing conservation measures to improve water and wildlife habitat conditions.
+The selected measures will be conducted with the landowner's conservation goals in mind, enabling greater ownership in conservation and management activities that affect water quality and wildlife habitat conditions within the Gulf coast region.
+Outcomes will include direct improvements in water quality, wetland and upland wildlife habitat, and forest health.

 Figure 26.
-This figure shows the Comprehensive Plan goal of this activity (top row), how the 2019 Planning Framework approaches and techniques employed by this activity (second column) would address stressors (first column) to support Comprehensive Plan objectives (third column), and the corresponding metrics that may be used to track program or implemented project success (fourth column).
-Should the proposed program be approved for funding, metrics may be added, removed, or replaced, as appropriate, as specific projects under the program are identified.
+This figure shows the Comprehensive Plan goal of this activity (top row), how the 2019 Planning Framework approaches and techniques employed by this activity (second column) will address stressors (first column) to support Comprehensive Plan objectives (third column), and the corresponding metrics that may be used to track program or implemented project success (fourth column).
+As this program is implemented, metrics may be added, removed, or replaced, as appropriate, as specific projects under the program are identified.
 See Figure 3 for more information on interpreting the above figure.